Barcelona training with Lionel Messi, Xavi and Andres Iniesta enriched me, says Dundee United's David Babunski ahead of derby

 Dundee United new-boy David Babunski says learning the Barcelona way from the likes of Xavi, Andres Iniesta and Lionel Messi was the most enriching period of his career.

-North Macedonia international Babunski, who joined newly-promoted Dundee United a fortnight ago, left his native Skopje to join Barcelona's famed La Masia acacdemy as a youth team player.
+North Macedonia international Babunski, who joined newly-promoted Dundee United a fortnight ago, left his native Skopje to join Barcelona's famed La Masia academy as a youth team player.

 Babunski counted Adama Traore and Gerard Deulofeu among his former academy team-mates, and had the opportunity as a youngster to step up from Barcelona's B team to train alongside some of the greatest players of their generation.